kanishkmandrelia/Waste-Image-Classification/README.md

 ## 📌 Project Overview

 The **Waste Image Classification** project aims to automate the classification of waste images into appropriate categories to promote efficient recycling and waste management.
-By leveraging deep learning techniques, this project helps in sorting waste, which is crucial for environmental sustainability.
+By leveraging deep learning (CNN) techniques, this project helps in sorting waste, which is crucial for environmental sustainability.

 The web application is built using **Streamlit** for easy accessibility and deployment.